Getting your Trinity Audio player ready...

 “Wait!
 Take a mint before you respond.”

-Becca handed me a mint, which I immediately flicked to the ground.
+Becca handed me a mint, which I flicked to the ground without hesitation.
 I’m not stupid.
 It had to be some sort of enchanted poison.
-Back in the day, Becca used to role-play with me, and she was a very nasty sorceress.
+Back in the day, she used to role-play with me, and she was a very nasty sorceress.

 “No thanks, Becca.
 If I’m lucky, my bad breath might ward you off.”